kecnry/distl/docs/api/Composite.md

 * all others: sampling is handled by sampling the underyling children and therefore can retain covariances.
-The pdfs, cdfs, and ppfs are created by taking 1 million samples, converting to a [Histogram](Histogram.md), and linearly interpolating between the bins, thereby losing all covariances.
+The pdfs, cdfs, and ppfs are created by taking 1 million samples, converting to a [Histogram](Histogram.md), and using the underlying [scipy.stats.rv_histogram](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.rv_histogram.html), thereby losing all covariances.